HerbOwen/HerbOwen/README.md

 - 👋 Hi, I’m @HerbOwen
-- 👀 I’m interested in ...Wev Dev (JS, CSS, HTML, RWD, REACT, BOOTSTRAP, PHP)
+- 👀 I’m interested in ...Wev Dev (Next.JS, React, etc)
-- 🌱 I’m currently learning ...GitHub
+- 🌱 I’m currently learning ...Next.js
-- 💞️ I’m looking to collaborate on ..connecting with other people learning
+- 💞️ I’m looking to collaborate on ...nothing at the moment
 - 📫 How to reach me ...herbswebdev@gmail.com

 <!---